Introduction to the Language and Cultures of the Spanish-Speaking World

 Part 3.
 Cultural units:

-At least 5 units should be included.
 Units will be built around interrelated categories, such as: sense of place, time, national identity, cultural commonality and difference, sense of self and others, sense of belief, aesthetic and social awareness.
-The following are examples of units with suggested material including novels, articles, poems, movies, legends, and songs:
+They will review cultural manifestations and traditions including written, oral, visual and audiovisual materials, such as (but not limited to):

-Methods of instruction may include, but are not limited to, the following: lectures (including one or two guest lectures) supplemented by audio-visual learning aids, small group work, class discussions and debates, student-generated question and answer sessions, independent study of specific topics, and field trips.
+Methods of instruction may include, but are not limited to, the following: lecture material presented by the instructor, in person, hybrid, or online synchronously or asynchronously (including one or two guest lectures); audio-visual activities; task-based practice in pairs and small groups, presented in person, or online synchronously or asynchronously with instructor facilitation; class discussions and debates; student-generated question and answer sessions; independent study of specific topics; and field trips.

 Evaluation may include, but need not be limited to, the following tasks: class participation, individual or group presentations on an assigned topic, research projects, mid-term exam, final exam or paper, quizzes, journals, reading reports, and discussion forums.